larsiusprime/boardgames/dragon_pants/CARDS.md

 | ![](/dragon_pants/images/cards/small/banish.png) |
 | --- |

 Use when: anytime on your turn
 Effect: a player of your choice is sent home to their den.
-No line of site needed.
+Line of site is not required.

 ##7.
-Mirror (Reaction Vs. attack or curse)
+Mirror (Reaction vs. attack or curse)

 | ![](/dragon_pants/images/cards/small/mirror.png) |
 | --- |

 Use when: another player uses an attack or curse card on you
-Effect: whatever was about to happen to you happens to them instead (the Fireball hits them, the Tongue steals from them and gives a card to you, etc. If the attack or curse also affected players besides you, the original effect still happens to everyone else, but the player that attacked or cursed you gets hit with the effect that was meant for you.
+Effect: whatever was about to happen to you happens to them instead (the Fireball hits them, the Tongue steals from them and gives a card to you, etc.) If the attack or curse also affected players besides you, the original effect still happens to everyone else, but the player that attacked or cursed you gets hit with the effect that was meant for you.

 ##8.
 Storm (Curse)